Venkat474/Project2/README.md

 - ✅ Application is deployed on **AWS EKS**
 - ✅ Application is ready to use

+---

-Install and Configure the Jenkins
+# 1.Install and Configure the Jenkins
 Go to AWS-Launch Instances-